nalcala/PopGenBounds/README.md

 ## Citations

-Alcala, N., Lim, Y., & Rosenberg, N. A. (In prep)
+Lim, Y., Rosenberg, N. A., Alcala, N. (In prep)

 Alcala, N., & Rosenberg, N. A. (2022).
 Mathematical constraints on F ST: multiallelic markers in arbitrarily many populations.
 Philosophical Transactions of the Royal Society B, 377(1852), 20200414.